MAS9

 Impact

-• Contributed to 400% growth in paid active users by establishing core operational workflows, scaling from 0 to 100+ paid schools.
+• Lowered the barrier to adoption by making core workflows intuitive and reliable, contributing to scaling from 0 to 100+ paid schools.

-• Users described the platform as "significantly easier than competitors"
+• Users described the platform as significantly easier than competitor tools.

 Understanding Martial Arts School Requirements

-Unlike fitness or beauty industries, martial arts schools require specialized operational features:
+Unlike fitness or beauty industries, martial arts schools primarily serve families with unique operational needs.

 • Event management (rank promotions, camps, tournaments)